cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 next_page: ../spellchecker
 ---

  As a COHORTE user, you need to have Java ( >= 1.6 ) and Python ( >= 3 ) installed on your system.
-Next, you need to [download and install COHORTE on your system]({{ site.baseurl }}/docs/1.x/setup).
+Next, you need to [download]({{site.baseurl}}/downloads) and [install]({{ site.baseurl }}/docs/1.x/setup) COHORTE on your system.

- The objective of this getting started tutorial is to get you familiar with the COHORTE concept as quickly as possible.
+ The objective of this getting started tutorial is to get you familiar with COHORTE concepts as quickly as possible.
 There is no need to start coding at this step.
-You found other advanced tutorial in the [tutorials section of the documentation page]({{ site.baseurl }}/docs/1.x/).
+You find other advanced tutorial in the tutorials section of the [documentation page]({{ site.baseurl }}/docs/1.x/).
- This getting started tutorial is divised in four steps:

 The following picture depicts the architecture of the to be developed application.
-It consists of a web interface provided by a component called `hello_components` which uses the **HELLO Service** to interact with all other components implementing this service (`component_A`, `component_B`, etc) and shows their greeting message in the web interface.
+It consists of a web interface provided by a component called `Hello_Components` which uses the **HELLO SERVICE** to interact with all other components implementing this service (`A_component`, `B_component`, etc).

 ![Architecture](getting-started-img-3.png)

-Hello components (implementing the **HELLO Service**) can be implemented using different programming languages (*Java* and *Python*) and can be placed in different remote nodes.
+Hello components (implementing the **HELLO SERVICE**) can be implemented using different programming languages (*Java* and/or *Python*) and can be placed in different remote nodes.
 Developers have not to worry about this details.
 COHORTE manages to have all the application components interacts as they where in one place (Using [Remote Services]({{ site.baseurl }}/docs/1.x/components)).

+The remainder of this tutorial is organized in four steps :

 <hr/>